Nokia profits dive as new phones slow to take off

 "There are a lot of uncertainties.
 These are critical times for the future of the whole company.
 The next months will be extremely important".

-Ben Wood, head of research at mobile consultancy CCS Insight, compared Nokia to a late starter in a marathon, saying it needed to move fast: "The reality is that it's going to have to be an exceptionally fast marathon if it wants narrow the gap with its rivals".
+Ben Wood, head of research at mobile consultancy CCS Insight, compared Nokia to a late starter in a marathon, saying it needs to move fast.

-To close the gap, Nokia will need to move quickly to push out the phone into more markets and with secure more partners.

-Windows Phones have only been released in 15 markets so far, meaning Nokia has yet to take full advantage of its worldwide sales force -- a presence that could help boost sales fast.
+"The reality is that it's going to have to be an exceptionally fast marathon if it wants narrow the gap with its rivals," he said.

 Nokia's fourth-quarter core earnings per share of 0.06 euro were better than the market's expectation for 0.04 euro.
 The results were boosted by a $250 million payment from Microsoft as part of the Windows Phone sales deal.